-Your boat is equipped with an automatic float switch adjacent to the bilge pump.
-This switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
-This switch is wired directly to the battery.
-The battery must be in good condition to ensure proper operation.
-The pump is also equipped with a switch at the helm.
-When the helm switch is in the "on" position, the pump will run continuously.
-When the switch is in the "off" position, the pump is off unless activated by the float switch.
+Your boat is equipped with automatic float switches on the bilge pumps.
+This will enable the bilge pumps to come on automatically if a significant amount of water accumulates in the bilge.
+The switches are wired directly to the batteries and should be inspected frequently to ensure proper operation.
+The float switches function independently of the battery select switches and can activate the bilge pumps with the battery select switches in the "off" position.
+The pumps are equipped with switches at the helm.
+When a switch is in the "on" position, the pump will run continuously.
+The pump should not be left on unless someone is monitoring the system and can turn the pump off when the bilge is dry.
+When a switch is in the off position, the pump is off unless activated by the float switch.

-To prevent damage to the bilge pump, do not run it dry for a prolonged period of time.
+Do not run bilge pumps dry for a prolonged period of time.

-BILGE PUMP LOCATION
+BILGE PUMP LOCATIONS

-The bilge pump is located under the access plate in the motorwell just forward of the transom.
+The aft bilge pump is located under the motorwell access plate forward of the transom.
+The forward bilge pump is located behind the poly cover board inside the console.